thunderrabbit/barefoot_rob/content/events/2022/11/19peaceful-barefoot-walk-in-todoroki-valley-and-surrounding-parks.en.md

 <img
 src="https://b.robnugen.com/blog/2022/2022_nov_todoroki_valley_walk_line_qr.jpg"
-alt="Saturday 19 November 2022 todoroki valley walk line qr"
+alt="Saturday 19 November 2022 todoroki valley walk line qr" />
-class="title" />

 **What to bring**

 - Your water/soft drink (recommend hot drink in a thermos)
-- lunch (there is a convenience store near our meeting point)
+- Lunch (there is a convenience store near our meeting point)
 - Hat in case of sun
 - Rainwear in case of rain
 - Easy-to-wear sandals for hard-to-walk surfaces (if desired)